2

 How can you make money with a TWIC card?

-An entry level TWIC card allows individuals to access secure maritime and transportation facilities, enabling employment in roles such as cargo handling, port security, and logistics.
-These jobs often require physical work, adherence to safety protocols, and sometimes additional certifications or training.
+An entry-level TWIC card allows individuals to access secure maritime facilities and transportation environments, enabling employment in roles such as cargo handling, port security, and logistics.
+These jobs often require physical work, adherence to safety protocols, and sometimes additional certifications, providing opportunities for entry-level income in the transportation and shipping industries.

 What are the typical daily responsibilities of an entry-level position requiring a TWIC card?